-When eligible employees learn of the need for a personal leave of absence, they should request a leave from their supervisor- on the City's Request for Time Off form.
+When eligible employees learn of the need for a personal leave of absence, they should request a leave from their supervisor.

 Personal leave may be granted for a period of up to 30 consecutive calendar days every one year.
 If this initial period of absence proves insufficient, consideration will be given to a written request for a single extension of no more than 60 consecutive calendar days.
 An employee must take any applicable and available paid leave before the commencement of any personal leave.
 Requests for personal leave will be evaluated based on several factors, including anticipated workload requirements and staffing considerations during the proposed period of absence.